Skip to main content

 Invalid tokens

-If your token is missing, expired, or malformed, the API returns a 401 unauthorized error:
+If your bearer token is missing, expired, revoked, or malformed, API endpoints return a 401 unauthorized error:

 {